First Contact (Star Trek: The Next Generation): Reception

 The episode ranked eighth in Entertainment Weeklys list of top 10 Star Trek: The Next Generation episodes.
 In 2016, The Washington Post ranked "First Contact" the tenth best episode of all Star Trek television.
-They highlight a funny cameo by Bebe Neuwirth, amidst complications when Riker is lost on a first contact mission to the nearly warp-capable Malcorians.
+They highlight a cameo by Bebe Neuwirth, amidst complications when Riker is lost on a First Contact mission to the nearly warp-capable Malcorians.

-In 2017, Den of Geek ranked Bebe Neuwirth casting as one of the top ten guest stars on Star Trek: The Next Generation.
+In 2017, Den of Geek ranked Neuwirth as one of the top ten guest stars on Star Trek: The Next Generation.
 In 2017, Business Insider listed this episode as one of the most underrated episodes of the Star Trek franchise.

-In 2020, ScreentRant ranked "First Contact" the 15th best episode of Star Trek: The Next Generation.
-They note how this episode excels at world building the Star Trek fictional universe, exploring its hallmark Starfleet, United Federation of Planets and alien contact concepts.
+In 2020, Screen Rant ranked "First Contact" the 15th best episode of Star Trek: The Next Generation.
+They note how this episode excels at "world building the Star Trek fictional universe, exploring its hallmark Starfleet, United Federation of Planets and alien contact concepts."

-In 2020, Rich Evans of Red Letter Media ranked this episode among his ten most favourite episode of Star Trek: The Next Generation.
+In 2020, Rich Evans of Red Letter Media ranked this episode among his ten most favourite episodes of The Next Generation.